prateekbhatt/userjoy/apps/cdn/README.md

 #### Events
 Every module should have a set of events, i.e. for the 'Team' module, events could be  'Created New Team', 'Added Team Member' etc.

-#### Properties
-You can pass an optional properties object alongwith the event, i.e. for the 'Team' module, this could be, { total_members: 11 } etc.

 ## Javascript API